RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 </details>

 <details>
-<summary><h3 style="display: inline-block">NPM maintenance</h3></summary>
+<summary><h3 style="display: inline-block">NPM dependency maintenance</h3></summary>

+#### Automated cycle for updating NPMs
+Automation primarily makes use of `dependabot`.
+> Configuration for `dependabot` is located under the [github directory](.github/).

+Our current schedule for automated dependency updates
+- dependabot running once a week on low-level dev packages that only require testing confirmation.
+Low-level is indicated by semver version `minor` and `patch` updates.

-#### Cycle for updating NPMs
+#### Manual cycle for updating NPMs
 Our schedule for updating NPMs
-- dependabot running once a week on low level packages that require only testing confirmation
 - 1x a month: running our aggregated dependency update script for all low level packages that require only testing confirmation
    - `$ npm run build:deps`
-- 1x a month: running updates on NPMs that require additional visual confirmation, this includes...
+- 1x a month: running updates on NPMs that require additional visual and build confirmation. **These packages' semver confidence is labeled as suspect.
+Breaking changes have been introduced as minor and patch versions.
+If a package consistently adheres to semver, subject to discussion, they'll be removed from this list.** This includes...
    - dependency-name: "@patternfly/*"
    - dependency-name: "@redhat-cloud-services/frontend*"
-   - dependency-name: "*i18next*"
    - dependency-name: "victory*"
-   - dependency-name: "react-router*"

-#### Process for updating NPMs
+#### Process for manually updating NPMs
 To update packages in bulk there are 2 pre-defined paths, "basic" and "core".

-> It is **highly discouraged** that you rely on updating ANY `lock` file ONLY.
-This creates long-term issues when NPM references in `package.json` potentially require specific
+> For most users, it is **highly discouraged** that you rely on updating ANY `lock` file section ONLY.
+This potentially creates long-term issues when NPM references in `package.json` potentially require specific
 > dependencies, or have built around specific package functionality that could be inadvertently altered by updating a dependencies' dependency.
+>
+> For the knowledge, there is a parallel technique for forcing dependency updates based on the syntax leveraged inside of [`package.json`](./package.json).
+The `caret` character used in
+> [`package.json`](./package.json), for example, indicates `minor` and `patch` versions are backwards compatible with a major package version.
+By deleting the entire `lock` file, and for simplicity the `node_modules`
+> directory too, then running `$ npm install` you can effectively trigger NPM's install process for leveraging the syntax inside your [`package.json`](./package.json) along with subsequent dependencies.
+> This is useful in scenarios where a dependency of a dependency spans multiple packages and is triggering an alert, or when debugging problematic packages becomes time intensive.
+However, this should be used sparingly,
+> to avoid breaking changes, and tested thoroughly.

 ##### Basic NPM updates
+> You can see a listing of all outdated packages by running `$ npm outdated` in the repo context.

 1. Clone the repository locally, or bring your fork up-to-date with the development branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run